ijuma/junit_xml_listener/README.md

     testListeners <<= target.map(t => Seq(new eu.henkelmann.sbt.JUnitXmlTestsListener(t.getAbsolutePath)))

 Note that the line as shown is enough in a *.sbt file.
-In *.scala files (full configuration), you must collect the result of the expression into the settings of all projects that should produce the XML output.
+In *.scala files (full configuration), you must collect the result of the expression into the settings of all projects that should produce the XML output, for example:

+    testListeners in Test <<= (target in Test).map(out => Seq(new eu.henkelmann.sbt.JUnitXmlTestsListener(out.getAbsolutePath)))